-Relationships Education Relationships and Sex Education Health Education All schools providing primary education, including all-through schools and middle schools (includes schools as set out in the Summary section).
+Relationships Education Relationships and Sex Health Education Education All schools providing primary education, including all-through schools and middle schools (includes schools as set out in the Summary section).
 All maintained schools including schools with a sixth form, academies, free schools, non- maintained special schools and alternative provision, including pupil referral units.

 The statutory requirement to provide Health Education does not apply to independent schools - PSHE is already compulsory as independent schools must meet the Independent School Standards as set out in the Education (Independent School Standards) Regulations 2014.
-Independent schools, however, may find the principles in the guidance on Health Education helpful in planning an ageappropriate curriculum
+Independent schools, however, may find the principles in the guidance on Health Education helpful in planning an aga Education helpful in planning an age- appropriate curriculum